 Chorley FC vs Wolves in the FA Cup Fourth Round

-Chorley FC, of course, are beside themselves, even with the frustration of not being able to have fans in attendance.
-But, following the highly publicized example of Marine FC when they hosted Tottenham, they are now selling virtual tickets for £10, trying to “break” their all-time attendance record of 9,679.
+Chorley FC, of course, were beside themselves, even with the frustration of not being able to have fans in attendance.
+But, following the highly publicized example of Marine FC when they hosted Tottenham, they sold virtual tickets for £10, in an attempt to “break” their all-time attendance record of 9,679.

 Consider those numbers against these: The website transfermarkt.co.uk estimates the transfer value of Chorley FC’s players at a total of £405,000.
 One of them works as a PE teacher in nearby Barrow.
 They sold the back of their shirts to a tabloid called the Daily Star just for this game, trying to raise all the money they can.